spine-examples/todo-list/deployment/appengine-web/README.md

     ./gradlew appengineRun
     ```

-After the command is executed, the To-Do List server is available on `localhost:8080`.
+After the command is executed, the Todo List server is available on `localhost:8080`.
 To debug the local server, create a new Remote configuration and run it in the debug mode.
 The configuration should connect to `localhost:5005`.